Open Opportunities

 Contacts:

-The purpose of this RFA is to support innovative pilot projects that inform larger-scale research aimed at improving cancer-related outcomes in underserved populations across the United States.
-The IU Simon Comprehensive Cancer Center is inviting proposals for pilot/feasibility research projects with a focus on improving cancer outcomes in populations that have historically experienced higher cancer burden due to barriers in access to timely and effective care.
-These projects should aim to identify practical, evidence-based strategies to enhance prevention, early detection, treatment, or survivorship care in communities that have historically experienced higher cancer burden.
-These may include individuals facing economic hardship, limited access to healthcare, rural isolation, or other challenges that impact health.
-Research that focuses on improving access, reducing delays in diagnosis or treatment, and supporting long-term recovery will be prioritized.
+The purpose of this RFA is to support innovative pilot projects that inform larger-scale research aimed at strengthening cancer-related outcomes in communities across the United States.
+The IU Simon Comprehensive Cancer Center is inviting proposals for pilot/feasibility research projects that address populations with a higher cancer burden.
+These projects should aim to identify practical, evidence-based strategies to advance prevention, early detection, treatment, or survivorship care in these communities.
+Populations of interest may include individuals experiencing economic hardship, or other circumstances that affect their ability to achieve the best possible health outcomes.
+Research that emphasizes reducing delays in diagnosis or treatment, supporting continuity of care, and promoting long-term recovery will be prioritized.

 The duration of this pilot funding is one year, and the budget should not exceed $50,000.